robinyms78/My-Portfolio/README.md

    b.
 Tourist recommendation system: A desktop application to provide recommendations to tourist of attractions in Singapore using rule-based reasoning in C language integrated production system(CLIPS).

    c.
-Tutoring system: A robot tutoring system which comprises of a sensory system to detect students' emotion in C++, a reasoning system to select lesson content in Java and an attention system to manage students' teaching based on students' state in CLIPS.
+Tutoring system: A robot tutoring system which comprises of a sensory system to detect students' emotion in C++, a reasoning system to select lesson content in Java and an attention system to manage robot's teaching based on student's internal and external state in CLIPS.

 4. C Code: